jeffcressman/loopback-example-offline-sync-react/README.md

  - `lbclient` component provides a custom build script (`lbclient/build.js`) which runs `browserify` to produce a single js file to be used in the browser.
 The Gruntfile contains a custom task to run this build.

- - The definition of Angular routes is kept in a standalone JSON file that is used by the `server/` component too.
-To make this JSON file available in the browser, there is a custom task that builds `ngapp/config/bundle.js`.

 ### Targets